Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 But, the last command is the most important one.
 It starts a remote session on the container named `docker@172.40.0.2` with a cookie named `my_cookie`.

-The session's name is usually made up of the `hostname` and `ip address` of the remote machine.
+The session's name is usually made up of the `hostname` and `IP address` of the remote machine.
 This allows us to identify/[list](https://hexdocs.pm/elixir/1.14.3/Node.html#list/0) remote nodes.

 Without the session cookie, you will not be able to connect to the remote session.